toptal/xene/packages/core/docs/command.md

 | Command | an instance of the Command |
 <!--/type-->

-Very rarely you'll have to override constructor since both `bot` and `chat` are available as properties of the dialog.
+Very rarely you'll have to override constructor since both `bot` and `chat` are available as properties of the Command.

 ### .perform()
 <!--type-->